philcryer/basejump/README.md

 cd basejump
 ```

-Edit `ansible/group_vars/all.yml` and add your git username and email.
+Edit `ansible/group_vars/all.yml` and set your git username and email variables

 Look over what's going to be done by reading `ansible/tasks/main.yml`, then run `basejump`, which will automatically install Ansible if it's not already installed, via Pip, and then setup all of applications and dot files I can't live without